Real Estate SEO: Drive FREE traffic to Realtor Website

 Getsales use a plugin called WordPress SEO by Yoast.
 It allows us to create meta descriptions and meta titles that are SEO optimized without strain.

 The benefit of using a meta tag and meta description is not a much as it was back in 2015.
 However, having a great meta description and meta tag adds to ranking better on search engines.
+See Matt Cutts speak about meta tags and what Google values.

 When you do not set a meta tag and meta description, Google automatically takes a summary of your content and used what seems fit as your meta description.
 Your title and your meta title are likely to be the same which is ok.